Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 TEL AVIV, Israel (AP) — President Joe Biden vowed to show the world that the U.S. stands in solidarity with Israelis during his visit there Wednesday, and offered an assessment that the deadly explosion at a Gaza Strip hospital apparently was not carried out by the Israeli military.

 “Based on what I’ve seen, it appears as though it was done by the other team, not you,” Biden told Israeli Prime Minister Benjamin Netanyahu during a meeting.
-But Biden said there were “a lot of people out there” who weren't sure what caused the blast.
+But he said there were “a lot of people out there” who weren't sure what caused the blast, which sparked protests throughout the Middle East.

-Biden didn't offer details on why he believed the blast was not caused by the Israelis.
-The Hamas-run Gaza Health Ministry said an Israeli airstrike caused the destruction and hundreds of deaths.
-The Israeli military denied involvement and blamed a misfired rocket from the Palestinian Islamic Jihad, another militant group.
-However, that organization also rejected responsibility.
+Biden didn't offer details on why he believed the Israelis were not responsible for the blast, and the White House did not immediately explain his assessment.

+“The entire world was rightfully outraged but this outrage should be directed not at Israel but at the terrorists,” Netanyahu said during a subsequent meeting with Biden and Israel's war cabinet.

 Biden had been scheduled to visit Jordan to meet with Arab leaders after the stop in Israel, but the summit was called off after the hospital explosion.
 And his remarks spoke both of the horrors the Israelis had endured, but also the growing humanitarian crisis for Palestinian civilians in Gaza.